 ---

 In 2022, I founded HMD Corporation.
 By 2024, it had grown into a multinational holding company with headquarters in London and operations spanning four divisions.
-This post isn't about the business strategy - it's about the technical infrastructure that makes a multi-division organisation actually function.
+This post is not about the business strategy.
+It is about the technical infrastructure that makes a multi-division organisation actually function.

 ## The Division Structure